 But why is it like that?
 Why do we have this instinctive need to look for friends, and more importantly, why let us influence them?
 The simple answer: people need the emotional proximity to others.

 Two-factor theory of emotion

-The two-factor theory of emotion, formulated by Stanley Schachter and Jerome Everett Singer, two American psychologists, describes how we interpret our own information, depending on the behavior of other people.
-In one experiment, a small dose of adrenaline was administered to subjects, causing a condition of mild excitement (heart beat, blushing, mild tremors).
-Some of the investigators were enlightened about this, another part was not, others were given a placebo.
+The two-factor theory of emotion, formulated by Stanley Schachter and Jerome Everett Singer, two American psychologists, describes how we determine our own information depending on what we do Behavior interpret other people.
+In one experiment, test subjects were administered a small dose of adrenaline, causing a state of mild excitement (heartbeat, blushing, slight tremors).
+Some of the test subjects were informed about this connection, others were not, and others were given a placebo.

 After the injection, the subjects spent some time with another person presented to them as another subject with the same injection.
 In fact, it was a partner of the experimenter, who was restless and exuberant or annoyed.
 Uninformed subjects who sensed the effect of the drug but could not explain the cause interprets their condition depending on the behavior of the conspiratorial third party.